BeanieODM/beanie/docs/tutorial/relations.md

 Beanie uses a single aggregation query under the hood to fetch all the linked documents.
 This operation is very effective.

+If a direct link is referred to a non-existent document, after the fetching it will stay the object of the `Link` class.

 ### On-demand fetch

 If you don't use prefetching, linked documents will be presented as objects of the `Link` class.
 You can fetch them manually then.